Opacity estimation of OO collision from CoMBolt-ITA hybrid

 \textit{Conclusion.---} Based on the current status of the model, the recent LHC measurements in OO collisions show reasonably good agreement with \texttt{CoMBolt} for the scenario with small $\eta/s$ (case 1).
 With access to initial-state information from theory, and by examining the collectivity response $k_2$ as a function of opacity, as well as opacity as a function of charged particle multiplicity, we observe that OO collisions with centrality below $60\%$ lie within the regime of fluid-like evolution, although the actual numerical values remain affected by the idealizations of the code and the absence of a systematic parameter determination through Bayesian tuning.

 The case 2 parameterization can also reproduce the $v_2\{2\}$ data by construction, suggesting a more particle-like dynamical regime.
 However, as discussed, this parameterization fails to describe the charged particle multiplicity.
 This indicates that anisotropic flow alone is insufficient for a robust determination of the dynamical regime.
-Additional experimental observables—in our case, the charged particle multiplicity—must be included in the parameter tuning to obtain a more reliable estimation.
+Additional experimental observables, in our case, the charged particle multiplicity, must be included in the parameter tuning to obtain a more reliable estimation.
+This reflects the fact that different dynamical scenarios can lead to similar flow observables, making additional constraints necessary.

 \textit{Summary and outlook.---} We have used the \texttt{CoMBolt-ITA hybrid} to study the recently measured OO collisions at the LHC, in particular those reported by the ALICE experiment.
 We found that the data favor a system with a small $\eta/s = 0.1$.
 With the parameters anchored to data, we examined whether the system is more compatible with a fluid-like or particle-like dynamical regime.
 Based on the current status of the model, we find that OO collisions at centralities smaller than $60\%$ lie within the range of fluid-like dynamics.